-Subject to the Regulations, the securities mentioned in "Where will the Scheme invest" above could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of varying maturity.
-The securities may be acquired through Initial Public Offerings, secondary market operations, private placement, rights offers or negotiated deals.
+Subject to the Regulations, equity and equity related instruments mentioned above could be listed or to be listed, privately placed and may be acquired through Public Offerings ,secondary market operations, private placement or rights offers or through corporate actions.
+Whereas, the Debt securities mentioned could be secured, unsecured, of varying maturity and may be acquired through negotiated deals.

-The Scheme may also enter into repurchase and reverse repurchase obligations in all securities held by it as per the guidelines and regulations applicable to such transactions.
-Further the Scheme intends to participate in stock lending as permitted under the Regulations.
+The Scheme may also enter into repurchase and reverse repurchase in various securities as per the guidelines and regulations applicable to such transactions.